pun1sh3r/facebot/README.md

 ```

 #the Configuration file
-a sample config file has been shared  however the fields above need a bit more of explanation
+a sample config file has been shared  however the fields above need a bit more of explanation.

 gender:

           1 : female